marijnh/Eloquent-JavaScript/09_regexp.md

 of using an assignment as the condition for `while`.
 You often aren't sure that your call to `match` will succeed, so you can access the resulting object only inside an `if` statement that tests for this.
-To not break the pleasant chain of `if` forms, we assign the result of the match to a binding and immediately use that assignment as the test in the `if` statement.
+To not break the pleasant chain of `else if` forms, we assign the result of the match to a binding and immediately use that assignment as the test for the `if` statement.

 If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression